 We set the scanner to give us a 16-bit greyscale TIFF file.
 Unlike JPEG (which is "lossy"), the TIFF format results in no loss of visual information.
 (TIFF stands for Tagged Indexed File Format.
 JPEG stands for Joint Photographic Experts Group.)
 For color negatives and slides we use 16-bit color - also known as 48-bit color - because each of the Red, Green and Blue channels get 16 bits.

 It's easiest if we scan at the highest resolution we'll ever need.
 That way we have one master scan file, to which we can refer later.
 We can make smaller versions for printing or displaying on the web, but those should be separate files.
-Never sharpen the original master file, since that is a destructive operation.
+Never sharpen the original master file, since sharpening is a destructive operation.
 And don't sharpen when scanning, for the same reason.

 It's best to sharpen our images last.